jshuffield6772/digital-access/README.md

   - combined local and federal annual per pupil spending
 > **Anonymized Data:** The districts are anonymized using a numeric district ID, and demographics above are expressed as ranges of percents (0-20%, 20%-40%, etc.), or ranges of dollar amounts in thousands (4000 - 6000, etc.), decreasing the likelihood that a given district can be identified from this information.

-- A Products File listing over 300 applications most widely used in the districts that LearnPlatform services, together with
+- A Products File listing the 372 applications most widely used in the districts that LearnPlatform services, together with
   - the target audience for each app (K-12, Higher Ed, Corporate, or All)
   - the purpose of the app (Curriculum & Learning, Classroom Management, School & District Operations, or All)
   - LearnPlatform's numeric ID, the app name, and the corporation that owns the app.